Random sampling stability in weighted reproducing kernel subspaces of $L_\nu^p(\mathbb{R}^d)$: Introduction

+Stability and reconstruction algorithm are two fundamental problems in sampling theory.
+In \cite{P1}, sampling stability was established with high probability for signals in energy concentrated subspaces of reproducing kernel spaces.
+Because such subspaces are nonlinear and almost all reconstruction algorithms were only given for functions in a finite dimensional subspace \cite{P1,Y1,Y3}, an iterative algorithm which provides approximation to signals with energy concentrated on a cube was firstly constructed in \cite{L1}.
+Note that random samples in \cite{P1} were taken from a uniform distribution on a bounded domain and the kernel function $K$ was assumed to satisfy a very strong symmetric condition

-on the kernel function $K$.
-Reproducing kernel subspaces have been generally studied in recent years \cite{C3,H1,J1,N1,X1} and have potential applications in machine learning \cite{C4,Z1}.
-In this paper, we mainly study the random sampling and reconstruction of signals in a weighted reproducing kernel subspace of $L^p_\nu(\mathbb{R}^{d})$ without the condition \eqref{con1}, and the random samples are drawn over $\mathbb{R}^d$ from a general probability distribution.
+In this paper, we will restudy the random sampling stability for signals in a weighted reproducing kernel subspace of $L_\nu ^p(\mathbb{R}^d)$ without the additional condition \eqref{con1}.
+Moreover, the random samples are drawn over $\mathbb{R}^d$ from a general probability distribution with density function $\rho$ satisfying where $C_{R}=[-R,R]^{d}$ for $R>0$, ${\rm{ess}}\inf$ and ${\rm{ess}}\sup$ are essential infimum and supremom, respectively.
+In fact, random sampling with similar probability distribution had been introduced in \cite{L2,L3} for shift-invariant signals and signals with finite rate of innovation.